sunpy/ndcube/docs/coordinates.rst

 If each NDCube has a shape of ``(4, 4, 5)``, then there are 20 positions along the common axis (5 array elements x 4 NDCubes).

 The purpose of `ndcube.NDCubeSequence.common_axis_coords` is to make it easy to get the value of a coordinate at any point along the common axis, irrespective of the cube to which it corresponds.
-It determines which coordinates within the NDCubes' WCS and `~ndcube.ExtraCoords` objects both correspond to the common axis and are common among all cubes.
+It determines which coordinates within the NDCubes' WCS and `~ndcube.ExtraCoords` objects correspond to the common axis and are present in all cubes.
-For each of these coordinates, it produces a list with the same length as the common axis.
+For each of these coordinates, a list is produced with the same length as the common axis.
 Each entry gives the coordinate value(s) at that position along the common axis.
-The coordinates are in world axis order.
+The coordinates are returned in world axis order.

 .. expanding-code-block:: python
   :summary: Click to see instantiation of NDCubeSequence